gitpushOmnik/gitpushOmnik/README.md

 👨‍Hello there! <br />
 🎓My name is Omkar Nikhal.
 I am currently pursuing my masters in Computer Science at USC. <br />
 📱I am a creative **iOS Developer** as well as an insightful **Data Scientist**📊<br />
+💻I love working with Swift, C++, Java and Python.
 🏆🥇I have published 5 research papers in A+ ranked conferences and international journals<br />
 🎒I was the iOS team lead of Google Developer Student Club and have won several intercollegiate hackathons in the domain of mobile development <br />
 📄 I have written articles on Medium.com and delivered seminars as well as tech talks on Cryptography, Big Data and iOS Development <br />